 Pipes must slope slightly downhill to drain properly.
-The standard slope is anywhere from ¼ inch to 3 inches per foot.
+The standard slope is anywhere from ¼ inch to 3 inches per foot depending on the use.
 An accurate calculation is essential for properly functioning plumbing.
-A pipe that doesn’t slope enough, won’t drain.
-A pipe that slopes too much drains water but not solids.
-If you’re installing a drain pipe, here’s an easy way to figure out the slope for a drain pipe.
+A pipe that doesn’t slope enough won’t drain while a pipe that slopes too much drains water too quickly, leaving solids behind.

 Don’t Bite Off More Than You Can Chew

-A more reasonable project for a DIYer is installing a drain pipe to get rid of water somewhere in the yard.
-We’re blessed with months of rain in Clark County.
-Wherever you live in Southwest Washington, whether it’s Camas, Washougal, Battle Ground or Vancouver, your property needs good drainage to prevent soggy areas in your yard, or worse, under your house.
+A more reasonable project for a DIYer is installing a drainpipe to get rid of water somewhere in the yard.
+The Pacific Northwest is known for getting months worth of rain.
+Whether you live in Southwest Washington or from Portland down to Bend, your property needs good drainage.
+This will prevent soggy areas in your yard, or worse, under your house.

-If water is collecting in your garden or close to the foundation of your home, you’ve probably tried various solutions to alleviate the problem.
+Maybe you’ve already tried to fix the problem.
 Sometimes all it takes is a longer drain gutter to move water away from the house.
-In many cases, as long as your yard slopes away from the house, a gutter that empties three feet away from the foundation is sufficient.
+If your yard slopes away from the house, a gutter that empties three feet away from the foundation is sufficient.

 Before you dig more than 12 inches deep, be sure to call the Utility Notification Center to help locate underground lines.
 Both Washington and Oregon residents can call the same number: 811.
 Call at least two working days ahead of digging.
 They’ll send someone out to mark the locations where it’s not safe to dig.

-One more caveat: Don’t drain anywhere you’re not supposed to or that creates problems for neighbors.
-Let water from your gutters or other soggy spots drain to a dry spot in your yard.
+One more thing: Don’t drain anywhere you’re not supposed to or that creates problems for neighbors.
+Let the water from your gutters or other soggy spots drain to a dry spot in your yard.
 When in doubt, check your area’s codes.

 1. Measure and Plan

 Once you have determined the route of the line, you can figure out the pipe lengths.
 When you purchase the pipe and necessary materials for putting it together, always give yourself a little more to work with.
 Be sure to include any pipe connectors to get the correct configuration.

 3. Figure Out the Slope

 Before placing your pipe, use this formula to determine the slope and create a sewer pipe slope chart to follow: